-If you’re a founder, operator, CTO, or commercial leader trying to decide whether AI automation can improve revenue, operations, or workflow efficiency, use this as a vendor shortlisting guide and a build-vs-buy pressure test.
+If you’re a founder, operator, CTO, or commercial leader trying to decide whether AI automation can improve revenue, operations, or workflow efficiency, use this page to separate vendor model fit from brand familiarity before you shortlist anyone.

 Buyer Fit and Implementation Reality